 Dr. John W. Anderson Jr. is the inaugural Director of the Ryan Family Navigator Program, as well as a faculty member in the Department of Sociology.
 He earned a master’s degree in Sociology from Ball State in 2016, and an EdD in Adult and Community Education from Teachers College in 2021.

-Rebecca Gold is a Doctoral Assistant working with the Ryan Family Navigator Program.
-She is a student in the Educational Psychology PhD program.
+Antoinette Asabea Addo is a Graduate Assistant working with the Ryan Family Navigator Program.
+She is a student in the Public Administration masters program.